Newstart debate must focus on people not politics

-SACES Executive Director, Associate Professor Michael O’Neil, says governments should concentrate on giving unemployed people the skills and support they need to gain employment, rather than making them easy targets for political ‘point scoring’.
+SACES Executive Director, Associate Professor Michael O’Neil, says governments should concentrate on giving unemployed people the skills and support they need to get jobs, rather than making the unemployed easy targets for political point scoring.

-“Recent comments in politics illustrate a pervasive notion of the jobseeker as a ‘dole-bludger’, a recipient who is portrayed as an undeserving drain on the taxpayer.
-This is despite the fact that many unemployed individuals have a long work history, have paid taxes, and often—through no fault of their own—find themselves unemployed.”
+“Recent comments in politics illustrate an all-too-pervasive notion of the jobseeker as ‘dole bludger’, a recipient who is portrayed as a drain on the taxpayer and the Budget, and who is undeserving.
+This is despite the fact that many unemployed individuals have a long work history, have paid taxes, and often through no fault of their own find themselves unemployed.
+A good example of this is the thousands of car workers who lost their jobs when Australia’s automotive manufacturing industry collapsed,” Associate Professor O’Neil says.

-The SACES report has been instrumental in this ongoing public debate, and has been forwarded to the Senate Standing Committee on Community Affairs, which is conducting an inquiry into the Newstart Allowance’s adequacy.
+The SACES report on the Newstart Allowance will be forwarded to the Senate Standing Committee on Community Affairs, which is conducting an inquiry into the adequacy of the Newstart Allowance and related payments.